RalfSoft/ubuntu-server-system-restart-info-telegram-bot-test/README.md

-# Ubuntu server system restart info with a telegram-bot
+# Ubuntu server system restart info with a telegram-bot (ONLY TESTS IN THIS REPO)

 This will check on your ubuntu server if a reboot is required and sends you a telegram message.
 To start use the **docker-compose.yml** file.